Hallupa/FXCMUKTradeLog/README.md

 ## Update trades
 Once logged-in, clicking 'Update account' will download all FXCM trades.
 This may take a few minutes as candle prices may also be downloaded so the GBP/point can also be calculated.
 ## Summary screen
-The summary screen displays completed trades' profits, total profit over time from completed trades, etc.
+The summary screen displays completed trades' profits, total profit over time from completed trades, and some overall statistics.
 ![Screenshot](https://github.com/Hallupa/FXCMUKTradeLog/blob/master/Docs/Images/SummaryScreen.PNG)
 ## Trades screen
 All trades are shown here.
-Each trade can be assigned to a strategy or strategies, annotated, viewed on chart, etc.
+Each trade can be assigned to strategies, annotated and viewed on chart.
 ![Screenshot](https://github.com/Hallupa/FXCMUKTradeLog/blob/master/Docs/Images/TradesScreen.PNG)
 ## Results screen
 Trades are grouped here to show results.
 Using the dropdown list, they can be grouped by month, strategy, market, etc.